Obesity in Harford County

 While weight is just one factor in measuring health, the obesity epidemic, and related health implications and costs, is a serious health issue in our community.

 - The top three causes of mortality in our community are cancer, heart disease, and stroke – all of which are negatively affected by obesity, making obesity a leading factor in preventable deaths.
+In addition, people who are obese are more likely to have bigger health concerns if they have Covid19.

 - Obesity also tend to occur along with other health issues.
 Of adults considered obese, 52% had high blood pressure, 44% had high cholesterol, and 21% had diabetes.
 Healthy weight can aid in the control of these conditions.